SS-31 vs Humanin

 - Both peptides belong to the Anti-Aging category, suggesting similar primary applications.

-- SS-31 has stronger research evidence (Human Trials) compared to Humanin (Animal Studies).
+- SS-31 has stronger research evidence (FDA Approved) compared to Humanin (Animal Studies).

 Detailed Comparison